 Do not let that discourage you from trying though.
 If you do your research and follow the latest mobile app marketing trends, you can devise a decent strategy that will help launch your app to the top.

-To make your job easier, we will try to present some helpful mobile app marketing tools and techniques well as channels that you can find useful down the road.
+To make your job easier, we will try to present some helpful marketing tools and techniques well as channels that you can find useful down the road.
 Following these mobile app marketing best practices can help your app stand out more among the fierce competition.

 Use an ASO strategy